- Box office 0844 482 9674

 Gower, Cowdrey & The Holy Bail

-Former England cricket captains David Gower and Chris Cowdrey celebrate more than 40 years of friendship from schoolboy beginnings to Ashes-winning innings, sharing anecdotes and personal insights about the sport that shaped their lives.
+Former England cricket captains David Gower and Chris Cowdrey hit the road in celebration of more than 40 years of friendship from schoolboy beginnings to Ashes-winning innings, sharing fun-filled anecdotes and personal insights about the sport that shaped their lives.

 The Showstoppers: Improvised Musical

 Audience suggestions become an all-singing, all-dancing show as the comedy troupe create a brand new musical from scratch at every performance.

 - Written by: Adrian Grant (adapt)

 A celebration of Michael Jackson and The Jackson 5 featuring top hits and some stunning multi-media razzmatazz.